© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn on the southern brow of Western Beacon is a scheduled monument protected by Historic England under reference 1017600.
 View the official record →

-Cairn on the southern brow of Western Beacon is a Bronze Age funerary monument situated in Devon, England.
+Cairn on the southern brow of Western Beacon is a Bronze Age burial mound situated on high ground in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017600.

 Cairn on the southern brow of Western Beacon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017600.